A Thief of Time: Plot summary

-Emma had the brain surgery, but she did not survive it.
-Joe Leaphorn is grief-stricken; he is on his final leave before quitting the Navajo Tribal Police.
-BLM agent Thatcher takes him along on a call to talk with a woman accused of stealing Anasazi relics from protected land, a thief of time.
-Her friends at Chaco National Park called her in as a missing person, and think the officers are there to look for her, finally.
-Dr. Eleanor Friedman-Bernal is an anthropologist interested in ceramics, who thinks she is close to a major new finding, identifying an individual pot maker by the art on the pots.
-Leaphorn thinks the anonymous call reporting Dr Friedman-Bernal and her disappearance after a planned weekend away will be connected.
+Joe Leaphorn, a Navajo Tribal Police officer, is on leave and grieving following the death of his wife, who died in brain surgery to remove cancer.
+He intends to quit the police force.
+BLM agent Thatcher takes him along on a call to talk with a woman accused of stealing Anasazi relics from protected land.
+Her friends at Chaco National Park reported her as a missing person, and think the officers are there to look for her, finally.

+Dr. Eleanor Friedman-Bernal is an anthropologist interested in ceramics.
+She thinks she is close to a major new finding, identifying an individual pot maker by the art on the pots.
+Leaphorn thinks the anonymous call reporting Dr Friedman-Bernal, and her disappearance after a planned weekend, away will be connected.

-A piece of digging equipment is stolen from the tribal motor pool.
-Chee traces the thieves.
+After a piece of digging equipment is stolen from the tribal motor pool, Chee traces the thieves.
 One is known to Slick Nakai, the preacher.
 Leaphorn and Chee separately show up at Nakai's next revival meeting.
 Leaphorn learns that Nakai sold pots to Eleanor, while Chee learns about the backhoe thief.
 Leaphorn notices the same Navajo man helping at the revival that he saw working with Maxie Davis at Chaco.

-Chee seeks the backhoe, finding it with the trailer at the bottom of a canyon.
-Then he finds two dead men in the moonlight: Joe B. Nails in the truck cab, and Jimmy Etcitty on the ground.
-Leaphorn visits Maxie and Randall Elliot to gain more information about Eleanor.
-She took her camping gear; she was likely out checking her latest discoveries.
+Chee seeks the backhoe, finding it with a trailer at the bottom of a canyon.
+There he finds two dead men in the moonlight: Joe B. Nails in the truck cab, and Jimmy Etcitty on the ground.

+Leaphorn visits Maxie Davis and Randall Elliot to gain more information about Eleanor.
+When she left, she took her camping gear and she was likely out checking her latest discoveries.
 Leaphorn meets Chee at the murder site, where they connect on their two reasons to be there: the missing anthropologist and the missing motor pool equipment.

 They find no good tracks of the murderer, but Chee counts the bags.
 Three were removed from the box, yet only two are filled with pots and pieces.
 The third bag turns up in Elliot's kitchen trash, filled with Anasazi bones, tagged for one of two important sites.
 They focus their work on finding the anthropologist.